Ted Kennedy: 1980s

-Kennedy staged a tiring, dangerous, and high-profile trip to South Africa in January 1985.
-He defied both the apartheid government's wishes and militant leftist AZAPO demonstrators by spending a night in the Soweto home of Bishop Desmond Tutu and also visited Winnie Mandela, wife of imprisoned black leader Nelson Mandela.
+Kennedy staged a tiring, dangerous, and high-profile trip to South Africa in 1985.
+He defied both the apartheid government's wishes and militant leftist AZAPO demonstrators by spending a night in the Soweto home of Bishop Desmond Tutu and visited Winnie Mandela, wife of imprisoned black leader Nelson Mandela.
 Upon returning, Kennedy became a leader in the push for economic sanctions against South Africa; collaborating with Senator Lowell Weicker, he secured Senate passage, and the overriding of Reagan's veto, of the Comprehensive Anti-Apartheid Act of 1986.
 Despite their many political differences, Kennedy and Reagan had a good personal relationship, and with the administration's approval Kennedy traveled to the Soviet Union in 1986 to act as a go-between in arms control negotiations with reformist Soviet leader Mikhail Gorbachev.
-The discussions were productive, and Kennedy also helped gain the release of a number of Soviet Jewish refuseniks, including Anatoly Shcharansky.
+The discussions were productive, and Kennedy helped gain the release of Soviet Jewish refuseniks, including Anatoly Shcharansky.

 Although Kennedy was an accomplished legislator, his personal life was troubled during this time.
-His weight fluctuated wildly, he drank heavily at times – although not when it would interfere with his Senate duties – and his cheeks became blotchy.
+His weight fluctuated wildly and he drank heavily – though not when it would interfere with his Senate duties.
 Kennedy later acknowledged, "I went through a lot of difficult times over a period in my life where [drinking] may have been somewhat of a factor or force."
-He chased women frequently, and also was in a series of more serious romantic relationships but did not want to commit to anything long-term.
-He often caroused with fellow Senator Chris Dodd; twice in 1985 they were in drunken incidents in Washington restaurants, with one involving unwelcome physical contact with a waitress, who claimed the pair sexually assaulted her.
+He chased women frequently, and was in a series of more serious relationships but did not want to commit to anything long-term.
+He often caroused with fellow Senator Chris Dodd; twice in 1985 they were in drunken incidents in Washington restaurants, with one involving a waitress claiming the pair sexually assaulted her.
 In 1987, Kennedy and a young female lobbyist were surprised in the back room of a restaurant in a state of partial undress.
-Female Senate staffers from the late 1980s and early 1990s recalled that Kennedy was on an informal list of male Senators who were known for harassing women regularly, such as while alone in elevators.
+Female Senate staffers from the late 1980s and early 1990s recalled that Kennedy was on an informal list of male Senators who were known for harassing women regularly.

-After again considering a candidacy for the 1988 presidential election, in December 1985 Kennedy publicly cut short any talk that he might run.
-This decision was influenced by his personal difficulties, family concerns, and content with remaining in the Senate.
+After again considering a candidacy for the 1988 presidential election, in December 1985 Kennedy publicly declined to run.
+This decision was influenced by his personal difficulties, family concerns, and contentment with remaining in the Senate.
 He added: "I know this decision means I may never be president.
 But the pursuit of the presidency is not my life.
 Public service is."
 Kennedy used his legislative skills to achieve passage of the COBRA Act, which extended employer-based health benefits after leaving a job.
 Following the 1986 congressional elections, the Democrats regained control of the Senate, and Kennedy became chair of the Labor and Public Welfare Committee.
-By now Kennedy had become what colleague, future Vice President and President, Joe Biden, termed "the best strategist in the Senate," who always knew when best to move legislation.
+Kennedy had become what colleague and future President Joe Biden termed "the best strategist in the Senate".
 Kennedy continued his close working relationship with ranking Republican Senator Orrin Hatch, and they were close allies on many health-related measures.